-It’s great to see the new cast members, and on the whole they’ve got the casting spot on!
-But of course it’s the familiar faces of the child actors that draws you back into this world.
+It’s great to see the new cast members, and on the whole, they’ve got the casting spot on!
+But of course, it’s the familiar faces of the child actors that draw you back into this world.
 As well as having the returning cast, having Andy Muschietti (director) and Gary Dauberman (writer) back is just as important!
 They smashed it with the first movie, so here’s hoping that they can continue that winning formula.

 Pennywise looks terrifying as ever and Bill Skarsgård has already said that he’ll be “even more vicious” this time around.
 He was so good in the first movie!
 I recently watched it back and I spent a lot of time really looking closely at his performance.
 There were so many fantastic subtle elements that made this character such a hit.
 I don’t think he gets the appreciation he deserves.

 As always, we have picked our top five scenes from the trailer to take a closer look.